derekisensee/DogBook/README.md

 # DogBook
-like FaceBook, but for dogs
+Like FaceBook, but for dogs.
+This is still very much under construction, and the current design is poopy.
+For now.